PhilippeMarcMeyer/vanillaSelectBox/README.md

 ### vanillaSelectBox is not currently in v1+, please test it carefully before using it in production (interactions with other plugins, css) and be kind enough to report any bug to me so I can improve it.

-I think one improvement would be to integrate the css as style tags because there are still interferences between the document and vanillaSelectBox
+I think one improvement would be to integrate the css as style tags because there are still css interferences between the document and vanillaSelectBox

 What do you think ?